 1. Separate your initial learning (when you focus on increasing your understanding of material) from your studying (when you improve your memory of what you know).

-2. Start preparing early, or start now.
+2. Start preparing early.

 4. Be strategic in studying:

 - Identify key topics and focus on material you don’t know

 - Organize material to distinguish between main topics, sub-topics, and details.
 Look for relationships, connections or patterns

 - Summarize the material using charts, tables, mind maps or webs, quantitative concept summaries, or annotated notes depending on the type of material

 - Review (that is, study) to build your memory

 6. Make a study plan, based on the number of hours you think you’ll need:

 - 3 hour blocks (with a 10 minute break every hour) work well, followed by long break (1.5-2 hours).
 Then, do it again — up to a maximum of 9 hours/day.